 As numbers increased at Petit Clairvaux, Dom James Deportemont started another foundation in the Province of Québec in search of a more promising region for local vocations.
 Our Lady of the Holy Spirit in Langevein County survived only from 1862 to 1872 but nonetheless gave evidence of the attraction that monastic life continued to exert.
 Indeed, the Québec community itself established a foundation in Old Monroe, Missouri that lasted from 1867 to 1875.

-In 1876, and the monks elected one of the Belgians, Dom Dominic Schietecatte (1834-1919), as the first abbot.
+n 1876, the monks elected one of the Belgians, Dom Dominic Schietecatte (1834-1919), as the first abbot.
 In 1882, the French monastery of Bellefontaine, which considered the founders of Tracadie to have been monks of their community, assumed the role of motherhouse.
 The community had taken root in Nova Scotia – by 1886 there were forty-five monks – and the struggle of three-quarters of a century appeared to have brought Father Vincent de Paul’s dream to fruition.

 Then disaster struck.
 On October 4, 1892 the abbey church and the entire monastic quadrangle burned to the ground.
-Though none of the monks was injured, all of the community’s possessions, including liturgical vestments, books and the archives were lost.
+Though none of the monks was injured, all the community’s possessions, including liturgical vestments, books and the archives were lost.
 The monks, with characteristic resolve, began to rebuild in 1894.
-However, an additional, major set back occurred in the fall of 1896 when the monks’ temporary quarters and barns were destroyed in another fire.
+However, an additional, major setback occurred in the fall of 1896 when the monks’ temporary quarters and barns were destroyed in another fire.
 Not surprisingly, these events exacted a heavy emotional toll.
 Dom Dominic, discouraged and ailing, resigned his office and returned to Belgium with several of the Flemish monks.
-Dom Antoine Oger, the abbot of Notre Dame du Lac, at Oka, Québec, was given charge of Petit Clairvaux and appointed Oka’ prior, Dom John Mary Murphy (1849-1913), as acting superior.
+Dom Antoine Oger, the abbot of Notre Dame du Lac, at Oka, Québec, was given charge of Petit Clairvaux and appointed Oka’s prior, Dom John Mary Murphy (1849-1913), as acting superior.
 Some members of the community were dispensed from their vows; others remained to work in the local diocese.
 By 1898 only twelve monks remained at Petit Clairvaux.
 At the time it would have seemed that Father Vincent de Paul’s ambitious venture had, simply, failed.